 Epididymitis - inflammation of the epididymis, the organ in which sperm mature

 Hydrocele - accumulation of fluid in a sac-like cavity around the testicle

 Prostate cancer is the second most common cause of cancer deaths in men, with close to 40,000 deaths and more than 125,000 new cases per year in the United States.
 African-Americans have a higher incidence and mortality.
 No clear causes have been identified, although a familial predisposition has been demonstrated and increased risk has been associated with cigarette smoking and a high-fat diet.

 Routine screening for prostate cancer is recommended starting at age 50 except in high-risk cases that include men with a family history of prostate cancer and African-American men.
 In these high-risk men, screening is recommended beginning at age 40.

 Depending on the age and general health of the page, treatment options range from:

 Testicular cancers are rare overall, yet they are the most common solid tumour of young adult males.
 Approximately 8,000 new cases occur annually with 400 deaths in the United States.
 Primarily because of effective chemotherapy, they have become the most curable of all cancers.
 No clear causes have been identified; however, 10% of patients have a history of an undescended testicle.

 All patients undergo surgical removal of the testicle (known as radical orchiectomy) to stage the disease and determine further treatment.
 Testicular cancer is very responsive to radiation therapy and chemotherapy.

-Penile cancer is an uncommon disease account for 0.5% of malignancies in men in the United States.
-It occurs more frequently in older men and has been associated with chronic inflammatory disease, venereal disease, human papilloma virus infection, and phimosis.
-Circumcision appears to be protective against development of cancer of the penis.
+Penile cancer is an uncommon disease-account for 0.5% of malignancies in men in the United States.
+It occurs more frequently in older men and has been associated with chronic inflammatory disease, venereal disease, human papillomavirus infection, and phimosis.
+Circumcision appears to be protective against the development of cancer of the penis.
 The most common causative factor is poor hygiene.